 Gingerbread introduced many new features that we will present you now.
-First of all, Gingerbred brought us updated user interface design, providing increased ease-of-use and efficiency.
+First of all, Gingerbread brought us updated user interface design, providing increased ease-of-use and efficiency.
 In addition, it introduced support for extra-large screen sizes and resolutions (WXGA and higher).
-Also with that someone had native support for SIP VoIP internet telephony.
+Also with that, someone had native support for SIP VoIP internet telephony.
 Apart from that, it provided the users with improved text input using the virtual keyboard.
 Also, it had improved accuracy, better text suggestions, and voice input capability.
-Apart from that, it has enhanced copy/paste functionality, allowing users to select a word by press-hold, copy, and paste.Furthermore, it provieded support for Near Field Communication (NFC).
+Apart from that, it has enhanced copy/paste functionality, allowing users to select a word by press-hold, copy, and paste.Furthermore, it provided support for Near Field Communication (NFC).
 Thus allowing the user to read an NFC tag embedded in a poster, sticker, or advertisement.

-With Gingerbead you also get new audio effects such as reverb, equalization, headphone virtualization, and bass boost.
+With Gingerbread, you also get new audio effects such as reverb, equalization, headphone virtualization, and bass boost.
 In addition, you get new Download Manager, giving users easy access to any file downloaded from the browser, email, or another application.
 Furthermore, it provided support for multiple cameras on the device, including a front-facing camera, if available

-Apart from that, it had support for WebM/VP8 video playback, and AAC audio encoding.
-With it you also gained improved power management. this included more active management of power-consuming applications.
-With Gingerbread you also had enhanced support for native code development
+Apart from that, it had support for WebM/VP8 video playback and AAC audio encoding.
+With it, you also gained improved power management. this included more active management of power-consuming applications.
+With Gingerbread, you also had enhanced support for native code development

 A switch from YAFFS to ext4 on newer devices was also another improvement.
 There were also audio, graphical, and input enhancements for game developers.
-Lastly it introduced concurrent garbage collection for increased performance and native support for more sensors.
+Lastly, it introduced concurrent garbage collection for increased performance and native support for more sensors.
 With all these new features gingerbread changed a great many things.

-If you want to know more about us and our products/ services, you may follow us on twitter:
+If you want to know more about us and our products/ services, you may follow us on Twitter: